Top general 'shocked' by AP report on AWOL guns, mulls fix

 The AP’s investigation, which began in 2011, is the first public accounting of its kind in decades, in part because neither the Department of Defense nor the armed services are required to tell the public about AWOL weapons.

-The Army, the largest of the military services, and Air Force could not readily provide data to the AP on how many weapons were lost or stolen from 2010 through 2019.
+The Army, the largest of the military services and one with more than 3 million firearms, and Air Force could not readily provide data to the AP on how many weapons were lost or stolen from 2010 through 2019.

 ———

-Note: This story has been corrected to attribute a quote to Col. Cathy Wilkinson.